 In our classrooms, students are made aware of the purpose of their lessons as their teachers make explicit the learning intentions for each lesson.
-The teachers also develop success Criteria with their students which allows the students to know what they need to do to successfully demonstrate what they have been learning.
-The co-constructing of the success criteria allows the students to take ownership of what they are learning and further engages them in their classrooms.
+The teachers also develop Success Criteria with their students which allows students to know what they need to do to successfully demonstrate their understanding.
+This is at the heart of McCarthy Catholic College’s contemporary model of Learning.

-The focus in Stage 4 for our Year 7 and 8 students is on engagement in learning.
+The focus in Stage 4 for our Year 7 and 8 students is on Engagement in learning.
 Students are provided with a multitude of challenging learning experiences whilst catering for individual learning needs.
 The focus is on encouraging students to recognise the importance of learning in their lives and to actively engage in the learning experiences.

-The focus in Stage 5 for our Year 9 and 10 students is to build on the learning focus of engagement developed through Stage 4 in order for the students to feel empowered to own their learning.
+The focus in Stage 5 for our Year 9 and 10 students is to build on the learning focus of Engagement developed through Stage 4 in order for the students to feel Empowered to own their learning.
 Students are encouraged to reflect on their progress to determine their own learning needs through self-regulation and then set goals to further improve their learning.

-The guiding principles which drive the learning framework are 21st century skills of critical thinking, communication, collaboration, creativity and digital literacy.
+The guiding principles which drive the learning framework are 21st century skills of Critical Thinking, Communication, Collaboration, Creativity and Digital Literacy.
 The skills form an integral component of the educational experiences offered to our students so that they have the skills to control their own learning.